ryantimjohn/chicago_aldermen_campaign_finance/README.md

 3. add image to `assets/src/images/partners` of the partners.
 Title the image `[partners name here].jpg` The image must have a jpg file extension.

+### Edit a partner

+1. Navigate to the  `_partners` directory and find the team member you want to edit

+2. Edit the partners's information in the YAML header

 ## Deployment
 TBD after release